-22 Jul The Power of Imagination: Can You Play?
+The Power of Imagination: Can You Play?

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”
-Albert Einstein

-I often sat watching lion cubs in the wild.
+Growing up in South Africa, I often sat watching lion cubs in the wild.
 If you’ve had this privilege, I’m sure that you too were mesmerized by their miniature worlds.
-They start as cute little balls of fluff that you want to hold and cuddle.
-They end up as majestic killers.
+They start as cute little balls of fluff that you want to hold and cuddle and end up as majestic killers.
 How is this massive transformation possible?
 Of course, there is something in their DNA that drives a biological maturation process, but there is more to this mystery.

 These little creatures engage in robust physical play.
-Their lives seem to be one long game.
-They stalk, pounce, chew, bite, ambush and chase each other continuously.
+They stalk, pounce, chew, bite, ambush, and chase each other continuously.
 Their comical antics are punctuated only by periods of feeding and sleep.
 In their little minds, the flicking tail of their mother becomes the prey that will feed their own offspring.
 As they stalk their sister, they imagine a juicy fat antelope.
 As they square up against their brother, bristling and snarling, standing as tall as possible, they imagine themselves defending their pride against competing predators.
-These imaginary games empower their future.

-That’s why lion cubs play.
-They are exercising their cognitive brains in the aspirations and ideas of future success.
-That’s why children play.
-If you carefully peel back the layers of memory, you will realize that you weren’t pretending to be a cowboy, but in your mind you actually were one.
+What did you pretend to be when you were growing up?
+A doctor, a nurse, an astronaut, a soldier, a teacher, a dolphin trainer?
+In playing these imaginary games, you were planting some of the most important seeds of your life.
+If you carefully peel back the layers of memory, you will realize that you weren’t pretending to be a cowboy, but rather that, in your mind, you actually were one.
 You weren’t pretending to be a caring teacher educating and nurturing little human beings, you actually were one.
-That’s the power of imagination.

 Walt Disney could not have built his fantastical entertainment empire without imagination.
-Steve Jobs could not have built the Apple empire without first imagining a beautiful sleek hand-held device that would one day connect us intimately with those we love.
+Steve Jobs could not have built the Apple technological powerhouse without first imagining beautiful, sleek devices that would one day connect us intimately with those we love.
 We would not have put Neil Armstrong on the moon if not for the powerful imagination of early NASA scientists.

 Plant seeds.
 Play.
 Imagine.
 Dream.
-BELIEVE.
+Believe!